 ABOUT THE IEEE STANDARDS ASSOCIATION

 The IEEE Standards Association, a globally recognized standards-setting body within IEEE, develops consensus standards through an open process that engages industry and brings together a broad stakeholder community.
 IEEE standards set specifications and best practices based on current scientific and technological knowledge.
-The IEEE-SA has a portfolio of over 1,250 active standards and over 650 tandards under development.
+The IEEE-SA has a portfolio of over 1,250 active standards and over 650 standards under development.
 For more information visit http://standards.ieee.org.